CeeDee Lamb Player Prop Bets for NFL Week 11 | Dallas vs. Kansas City 11/21/2021

 Matchup vs. Kansas City

-- The 269.2 passing yards the Chiefs give up per game makes them the NFL's 22nd-ranked pass defense this season.
+- The Chiefs have the NFL's 22nd-ranked pass defense this season, surrendering 269.2 yards per game through the air.

-- With 18 passing TDs allowed this season, the Chiefs defense is ranked 26th in the NFL.
+- The Chiefs have allowed 18 touchdowns through the air (1.8 per game).
+They are 26th in the NFL in that category.

 Recent Performances

-- In last week's game against the Falcons, Lamb was targeted seven times and recorded six catches for 94 yards (15.7 yards per reception) and scored two touchdowns.
+- In last week's game against the Falcons, Lamb was targeted seven times and racked up six catches for 94 yards (15.7 yards per catch) and scored two touchdowns.

-- During his last three games, Lamb's 24 targets have resulted in 14 catches for 229 yards (76.3 ypg) and two touchdowns.
+- In his last three games, Lamb's 14 catches (on 24 targets) have led to 229 receiving yards (76.3 per game) and two touchdowns.

 Lamb's Dallas Teammates